cbrewerton/HackTheBoxWalkthroughs/BadGrades.md

 Looks like we have a database name, database admin name, username, and password.
 These *could* come in handy, but they may not.
 Let's hold onto this file and see what else we can find too.
 <br><br>
 I poked through a lot of the folders here on my own time, so I will just share here what I found.
 I found a lot of dead ends and a lot of useless information, but some information that I did find to prove useful was the process list.
 To find it, I pasted this url into my browser: http://backdoor.btb/wp-content/plugins/ebook-download/filedownload.php?ebookdownloadurl=/proc/sched_debug<br>
-In this file, I found a list of the running processes and found that gdbserver was running as PID 32998.
+In this file, I found a list of the running processes and found that gdbserver was running as PID 32998. (the PID may be different for you)
 <br><br> **INSERT SCREENSHOT** <br><br>
+If we dig into that specific process by downloading a file from /proc/[PID]/cmdline, we can verify that gdbserver is what is currently running on port 1337 (that we discorvered earlier).

+### Exploiting the vulnerability
+As mentioned earlier, a lot of hacking is simply finding the vulnerabilities from outdated systems/open ports and injecting a pre written explot into these "holes".
+Let's do a quick search for gdbserver exploits, and we can find a python script that explots this vulnerability.
+If you run the metasploit console and get into the existing exploit for this vulnerability, you can see that there are some options to configure.